roseengineering/igeswrite/README.md

 ```

 See the files microstrip.py and patch.py for examples.
-The following code for example will create a PCB board:
+The following code will create a PCB board:

 ```